jaysoo/nx-react-book/manuscript/chapter3.md

 }
 ```

-If we restart both applications--`nx serve api` and `nx serve bookstore`--we'll see that our [bookstore](http://localhost:4200) still loads in the browser.
-And we can also verify that our `/api/books` endpoint is indeed being called.
+If we restart both applications--`nx serve api` and `nx serve bookstore`--we'll see that our [bookstore](http://localhost:4200) is still working in the browser.
+Moreover, we can verify that our `/api/books` endpoint is indeed being called.

 ![](images/3-api-verify.png)

 ### Sharing models between frontend and backend

 Recall that we previously used the `any` type when working with books data.
-This is a bad practice as it may lead to uncaught type errors in the future.
+This is bad practice as it may lead to uncaught type errors in production.

 A better idea would be to create a utility library containing some shared models to be used by both the frontend and backend.